buchanan-edwards/angular-jsend/README.md

 jsend(url, ...)
 ```

-Creates a URL from the specified string performing placeholder replacement (as specified by[angular-strformat](https://github.com/fhellwig/strformat) module) and prepending the relative base (if specified by the provider).
+Creates a URL from the specified string performing placeholder replacement (as specified by the [angular-strformat](https://github.com/fhellwig/strformat) module) and prepending the relative base (if specified by the provider).
 Returns an object having five HTTP methods that are all bound to this URL.

 #### Issuing a GET Request